eierina/grok-cli/docs/cli/configuration.md

 If you are experiencing performance issues with file searching (e.g., with `@` completions), especially in projects with a very large number of files, here are a few things you can try in order of recommendation:

-1.  **Use `.geminiignore`:** Create a `.geminiignore` file in your project root to exclude directories that contain a large number of files that you don't need to reference (e.g., build artifacts, logs, `node_modules`).
+1.  **Use `.grokignore`:** Create a `.grokignore` file in your project root to exclude directories that contain a large number of files that you don't need to reference (e.g., build artifacts, logs, `node_modules`).
 Reducing the total number of files crawled is the most effective way to improve performance.

 2.  **Disable Fuzzy Search:** If ignoring files is not enough, you can disable fuzzy search by setting `disableFuzzySearch` to `true` in your `settings.json` file.
 This will use a simpler, non-fuzzy matching algorithm, which can be faster.